Jacksonville University logo

 1961

-Received full accreditation as a four-year school from SACS.
+Received full accreditation as a four-year institution from SACS.

 1970

-Reconfigured as primarily a liberal arts college and embarked on a substantial fundraising campaign.
+Reconfigured its focus as primarily a liberal arts college and launched a substantial fundraising campaign.

 Leadership